The Icefields Parkway (Highway 93N) from Banff to Jasper is a four-hour drive. We took four days, and still didn’t have enough time.

 The Icefields Parkway – Highway 93N in the province of Alberta – is known as one of the most scenic drives in the world.
 The road carves its way through the majestic Canadian Rockies, promising not just breathtaking views but also plenty of hiking, history, and wildlife.
 Although this stretch of road between the towns of Banff and Jasper is only a four-hour drive, you could spend 3-7 days here and still find plenty to do.

-Like all excited roadtrippers, I’d imagined myself driving a campervan through the Canadian Rockies and camping wherever the roads led me.
+Like all newbie roadtrippers, I’d imagined myself driving a campervan through the Canadian Rockies and camping wherever the roads led me.
 In the end, however, I decided to rent a car and stay in hotels/hostels instead.
-My reasons were:
+Here’s why:

-- Many campgrounds in the Canadian Rockies were already fully reserved when I checked 6-8 weeks beforehand – it was high season in June and Canada 150 meant free entry to all national parks.
-(Check the regular fees for Banff and Jasper national parks.)
+Most campgrounds in the Canadian Rockies were fully reserved when I checked 6-8 weeks beforehand, especially since it was high season in June and there was free entry to all national parks in 2017 to celebrate Canada 150.

 I decided to give myself as little stress as possible, especially since this was my first long trip with a partner who also happened to not drive.
 However, if you’re an experienced roadtripper, you’ll probably prefer a campervan or RV!